tienguyen9/SheepDesktop/README.md

 The database files in the repository contain example data for demonstration purposes.
 When downloading a new database, this example data will be overwritten

 ## Google Drive Access
-For using the Google Drive feature, a JSON file containing the appplication credentials are required.
+For using the Google Drive feature, a JSON file containing the appplication credentials is required.
 This file should be put in the root directory of the project.
 If you wish to test the feature, please contact contactsheeptracker@gmail.com to gain the credentials.

 ## Contact
 For additional support, please contact: contactsheeptracker@gmail.com